Rams athletic programs to begin new apparel and footwear deal in July 2013

 "Athletics play a critical role at CSU," Graham said at the time of his hire.
 "Our teams can and should be leaders in defining our university's traditions, and they can be catalysts that unite our students and community.
 I am honored to return to CSU and believe our success in athletics can and will send a signal about the overall quality of CSU's leadership, our standards and our talent.
 We are committed to winning while maintaining the highest level of integrity and student success."

 Graham played quarterback for the Rams from 1973-74 and graduated from Colorado State in 1975 with a bachelor's degree in U.S. history.
 He was drafted by the Miami Dolphins.
-Graham went on to a successful 30-year career in the international insurance and reinsurance markets, where he was known as an innovator and effective leader.
+Graham went on to a successful career of more than 30 years in the international insurance and reinsurance markets, where he was known as an innovator and effective leader.

 In 1998, Graham founded ICAT Managers, a leader in catastrophic risk insurance products.
-He sold ICAT, including its Lloyd's of London business, in 2010 and remains on the company's board of directors.
-Graham also sits on the advisory board of the National Center for Atmospheric Research.
+He sold ICAT, including its Lloyd's of London business, in 2010.